ElijahTyler/Block-Dude/README.md

 5. Open Terminal in the project directory and type `python3 -m pip install -r requirements.txt`.
 6. Once the requirements are installed, type `python3 Main.py`.
 7. The dude

+## Controls

+### ARROW KEYS
+- left : moves one block left
+- right : moves one block right :o
+- up : jumps up one step in front of dude
+- down : picks up a box right in front of dude

+You can only jump up one unit.

+### MORE KEYS
+- r : restarts the current level
+- s : saves the current position
+- l : loads the saved position
+- ~~tab : view entire map~~ UNDER CONSTRUCTION